 Additional information regarding graduate financial aid can be found at https://graduateadmissions.syr.edu/funding/

 Master’s students are limited to a maximum of 6 transfer credits.

-	To maintain good standing, all CFS graduate students are required to:
+To maintain good standing, all graduate students are required to:

 - Earn a B or better in all required courses.